2018/19 | Conestoga College

 Students will often work with their fellow peers on various assignments/projects throughout the program.
+Group assignments are ---- because they reflect collabration capabilities of paralegal practice.
 Each group member is responsible for ensuring that he/she has an equal role in the group.
 All students in the group should review the completed work before it is submitted/ presented.
 When issues/concerns arise during the group process, it is the responsibility of group members to contact the course professor for assistance prior to the due date.

 Use of Time between Classes